 Android applications and system services are all implemented in Java [15].
-The access to the lower level libraries via the framework API.
+They access to the lower level libraries via the framework API.
 The Android application framework implements and provides these Android APIs.
 They are responsible for the Core system services (e.g., Activity manager) and hardware services (e.g., Location manager).
-Fig. 2 shows the interaction between an example application process and the system\server process.
+Fig. 2 shows the interaction between an example application process and the system_server process.
 For example, if an application X wants to use the GPS service.
 The activity in application X will first call the framework API implemented in framework.jar.
-In this case, Context.getSystemService (Context.LOCATION-\SERVICE) is called to retrieve a link to android.location.LocationManager for controlling location updates.
+In this case, Context.getSystemService (Context.LOCATION_SERVICE) is called to retrieve a link to android.location.
+LocationManager for controlling location updates.
 The Location Manager then get the reference to the Service Manager from the binder.
 The Location Manager then looks up "location" service in the Service Manager.
-The Service Manager register a binder context manager, and the references from the binder are obtained.
-The binder will invoke the LocationManagerService in the system server process.
-Permission check is done in the system\server process.
-If permission of ACCESS\COARSE\-LOCATION or ACCESS FINE LOCATION is declared in the android.
-Manifest permission, the SystemServer will register "location" service via the Service Manager.
+The Service Manager register as binder context manager, and the references from the binder are obtained.
+The binder will invoke the LocationManagerService in the system_server process.
+Permission check is done in the system_server process.
+If permission of ACCESS_COARSE_LOCATION or ACCESS_FINE_LOCATION is declared in the android.Manifest.permission, the SystemServer will register "location" service via the Service Manager.
 The Service Manager finally get the references of the LocationManagerService.

 The APIs that an Android application uses can be roughly divided into two categories: documented APIs and undocumented APIs.
-Documented the Android APIs are released on Android platform by Google Android Developers.
+Documented Android APIs are released on Android platform by Google Android Developers.
 These documented Android APIs include Android specific libraries (usually start with android, com.android or dalvik), Java compatibility libraries (start with java or javax), and third party libraries (start with org, primarily Apache libraries).
-Undocumented APIs are also used by Android application developers since Android is open-source.
+Undocumented APIs are also used by Android application developers since Android is open source.
 Developers may use Java reflection or implement their own source code to obtain references to any Java method.

 Figure 2.
 An Example of application calling APIs and binder in Android system.
-The upper left is an example application process and the upper right is the system server process.
+The upper left is an example application process and the upper right is the system_server process.

-As mentioned in the introduction, to access sensitive resources, permissions should be granted for applications.
+As mentioned in introduction, to access sensitive resources, permissions should be granted for applications.
 However, this should work together with Android APIs.
-As shown in Fig. 2, the permission check occurs in the system\server process.
+As shown in Fig. 2, the permission check occurs in the system_server process.
 Kathy Au et al. found that there is a mapping between Android API calls and permissions [15].
 They identified every Android API that could be called and the permissions this API call might need.